-Train the next generation of leaders in regenerative medicine and recruit, develop, and retain exceptional faculty and staff
+Strategically recruit, retain, develop, and mentor faculty and staff

-- Strategically recruit exceptional faculty in the next phase of growth with an expansion into those with a track record in translational endeavors; - Continue developing and mentoring junior faculty through intentional professional and leadership development and guidance and nurture the next generation of leaders in the field; - Coordinate with other key partners across the University in conducting successful joint recruitments that will benefit KSOM and the University as a whole.
+- Strategically recruit exceptional faculty in the next phase of growth with an expansion into those with a track record in translational endeavors and targeted disciplines in cancer, immunology, infectious and inflammatory diseases; - Continue developing and mentoring junior faculty through intentional professional and leadership development and guidance and nurture the next generation of leaders in the field; - Support and mentor faculty in securing grants and research funding, as well as potential research areas and collaborations with other units across KSOM; - Coordinate with other key partners across the University in conducting successful joint recruitments that will benefit KSOM and the University as a whole.

-Strengthen and develop funding opportunities to help USC Stem Cell achieve its many ambitions
+Strengthen and develop funding opportunities to help MMI achieve its many ambitions

-- Improve and increase the grants received from CIRM, particularly around grants on translational research beyond basic discoveries; - Continue building a strong relationship with CIRM and garner the support of CIRM leadership as the new director/chair builds out the next phase of scientific directions and missions; - Develop new philanthropic opportunities and deepen relationships with diverse groups of donors, businesses, alumni, funding agencies, and nationally and internationally recognized organizations to generate and expand funds, resources, and partnerships.
+- Improve and increase the grants received from NIH and other funding agencies, particularly around grants on translational research beyond basic discoveries; - Develop new philanthropic opportunities and deepen relationships with diverse groups of donors, businesses, alumni, funding agencies, and nationally and internationally recognized organizations to generate and expand funds, resources, and partnerships.